opsdis/nodegraph-provider/README.md

 >
 >  DELETE /api/graphs/{graph_schema}

-The POST endpoint requiere a body of a list of nodes and edges, e.g.
+The POST endpoint require a body of a list of nodes and edges, e.g.
 ```json
 {
   "nodes": [